SimiVoid/simivoid.github.io/Apps/Laser-Paint.md

 ![Image](./Laser-Paint/img1.png)

-Laser Paint is application to draw with laser
+Laser Paint is next generation of graphics application.

+This app is make in C++ with OpenCV.

 ## Code